-To download the files, click on the link, or paste the link in an internet browser and hit Enter.
-The file should download automatically
+• To download the files, click on the link, or paste the link in an internet browser and hit Enter.
+The file should download automatically.

-Geoscience Australia is also developing an online tool to determine AVWS heights from GNSS observations (and vice versa) with 1 σ uncertainties.
-This tool will be available in early 2020 and this document will be updated with a link.
+- Geoscience Australia has also developed an online tool to determine AVWS heights from GNSS observations (and vice versa) with 1 σ uncertainties. - See here: https://geodesyapps.ga.gov.au/avws - The tool has a batch processing capability.